pmelhus/Dischord/README.md

 ### Backend Overview

 Dischord uses a Flask back-end server with PostgreSQL database.
-Debonairbnb also implemented features to protect user's password and information.
+Dischord also implemented features to protect user's password and information.

 #### Flask

-The back-end server of Debonairbnb is set up using Flask with Python.
+The back-end server of Dischord is set up using Flask with Python.

 #### WTForms